 Surgical removal of underlying tissue or bone surrounding the turbinates is only necessary for more severe cases of turbinate enlargement.
 Septoplasty also involves cutting into the nasal cavity to correct a deviated septum.

 Nasal Valve Collapse

 Nasal valve collapse is a breathing condition that can result in severe nasal congestion, mouth breathing, and snoring.
 Unsuccessful rhinoplasty, nasal trauma or fracture, and a deviated septum are all causes of nasal valve collapse.

 Rhinoplasty surgery is the most effective treatment for nasal valve collapse.
 It can improve functional problems alongside any cosmetic concerns.
 Experienced surgeons use septal cartilage grafts, spreader grafts, and spreader flaps to correct nasal valve issues.

-If you’re looking for the best surgeon to address your nasal concerns in Newport Beach and Orange County, consider double board-certified plastic surgeon Dr. Ali Sajjadian.
+If you’re looking for the best surgeon to address your nasal concerns in Newport Beach and Orange County, consider triple board-certified plastic surgeon Dr. Ali Sajjadian.
 He specializes in all plastic and reconstructive surgeries, but his passion is the nose.

 Also, be sure to visit Dr. Sajjadian’s gallery and connect with him on both of his Instagram accounts @rhinoplastybysajjadian and @sajjadianplasticsurgery.
 You can also follow him on Facebook, Twitter, YouTube, Yelp, and RealSelf pages.